nu-i-sho/Elifir/README.md

 ```
 The function `p` from the code snippet above returns the original value for odd arguments and the result of `Then`'s functions applying to even arguments (`h(g(f(x)))`).

-There are two ways to close an expression by `End` with the auto inference of return type and one with the manual.
+There are two ways to close an expression by `End` with the auto inference of return type and one with the manual explicit type specification.
 The following image shows them.

 ![if-then end options](https://raw.githubusercontent.com/nu-i-sho/Elifir/refs/heads/main/readme_img/002.svg)

-We can achieve this using one of the overloads of the `End` method without any additional parameters**ˣ**, as shown in *(a)*, under the following conditions:
+We can close the expression using one of the overloads of the `End` method without any additional parameters**ˣ**, as shown in *(a)*, under the following conditions:
   * *(1)* `Tʹ` is a subtype of `T`, or `Tʹ` and `T` are the same type.
-In this case, the resulting function has the type `T -> T`.
+In this case, the resulting function has the type `T → T`.
   * *(2)* `T` is a subtype of `Tʹ`.
-In this scenario, the resulting function has the type `T -> Tʹ`.
+In this scenario, the resulting function has the type `T → Tʹ`.

 This concept is straightforward.
 Expression should return an original value of the original type `T` when the `If` condition is false.
-Otherwise, it should return the transformed value with a resulting type `Tʹ`, which is the return type of the last function in the `Then` chain.
+Otherwise, it should return the transformed value with the resulting type `Tʹ`, which is the return type of the last function in the `Then` chain.
-To unify these two values, which have different types, into a single type, one of them must be a subtype of the other (or, naturally, they can be the same).
+To unify these two types into a single, one of them must be a subtype of the other (or, naturally, they can be the same).

 Additionally, there is another case where two types can be unified:
   * *(3)* When there exists a type `B` that serves as the base type for both `T` and `Tʹ`.
-In this case, the resulting function type is `T -> B`.
+In this case, the resulting function type is `T → B`.

-However, it is not possible to infer type `B` automatically, as it is not guaranteed to be unique, accordingly C# can't provide mechanisms to handle this scenario.
+However, it is not possible to automatically infer type `B` because it is not guaranteed to be unique (`T` and `Tʹ` can have more than one base type).
+Accordingly, C# can't provide mechanisms to handle this scenario.
 Therefore, the type `B` must be explicitly specified using the `WithReturn<B>` argument, as illustrated in example *(b)*.

 </br>

-**ˣ** *"`End` method without any additional parameters" means that there is no need to pass any explicit parameters for execution.
+**ˣ** *"`End` method without any additional parameters" means there is no need to pass explicit parameters for execution.
 Technically, these methods can have at least one 'this parameter' since they can be implemented as extensions.
-Additionally, default parameters are possible.
+'Default parameters' are also possible.
 The following code snippet demonstrates the signatures of two methods with the same name,
 where the second method includes an additional 'default parameter' to work around C#'s method overloading limitations (and it functions correctly).*

 ```CSharp